judsonlmoore/judsonlmoore.com/_posts/travel/destinations/egypt/2015-11-01-suez-canal-egypt-cruise.md

 Security doesn't do anything unless people believe in it.
 Evil-doers need to believe that security forces are at the ready.
 Tourists need to feel safe.
 Investors need to have faith in longterm stability.
 So the occasional show of force and a little security-theater is well-warranted.
 I never felt unsafe in Egypt and I certainly believe that The Suez Canal is well-protected.

-{% cloudinary /assets/images/2015/11/egypt-suez-canal-004.jpg alt="Welcome to safe Egypt and its secure Canal" caption="Welcome to safe Egypt and its secure Canal" %}
+{% cloudinary post-image /assets/images/2015/11/egypt-suez-canal-004.jpg alt="Welcome to safe Egypt and its secure Canal" caption="Welcome to safe Egypt and its secure Canal" %}

 ## Final thoughts